-How Gender Shapes Presidential Debates — Including Between Two Men
+How Gender Shapes Presidential Debates — Even When Between 2 Men

 She doesn't seem to think so, though.

-After Biden snapped at Trump Tuesday night, telling him to "shut up," writer Jill Filipovic tweeted, "I so feel for Hillary right now because I'm positive she wanted to say that and couldn't."
+After Biden snapped at Trump on Tuesday night, telling him to "shut up," writer Jill Filipovic tweeted, "I so feel for Hillary right now because I'm positive she wanted to say that and couldn't."

 Clinton responded: "You have no idea."